-I am obsessed with peonies!
-We have 8 bushes of them and I can’t bear to give any of them away. . . although I probably should.
-Did you know that when you get a new peony plant it won’t bloom for 3 years!?!?
+I am obsessed with Peonies!
+We have 8 bushes of them and I can’t bear to give any of them away, although I probably should.
+Did you know that when you get a new Peony plant it won’t bloom for 3 years!?
 Learn what you need to know about taking care of peonies here.

 13. Asiatic Lilies

-Asiatic lilies are so easy to grow and come in an endless variety of colours.
+Asiatic Lilies are so easy to grow and come in an endless variety of colours.

 14. Bee Balm

-Makes a gorgeous filler plant and are great for attracting bees to your garden.
+These make a gorgeous filler plant and are great for attracting bees to your garden.

-Blanketflowers are a great choice on the prairies, as they’re a native plant and don’t require much water or care once established.
+Blanket Flowers are a great choice on the prairies, as they’re a native plant and don’t require much water or care once established.

-16. Blazing Star Liatrus
+17. Blazing Star Liatrus

-Another gorgeous, easy to grow native plant.
+Another gorgeous, easy-to-grow native plant.
 The varieties you buy in stores are likely naturalized ones, so to get a truly native plant, you’ll need to order from a specialty seed shop like Prairie Originals.

-17. Clustered Bellflower
+18. Clustered Bellflower

-Shopping for a bellflower plant?
-Make sure to get the clustered variety and not the regular bellflower.
+Shopping for a Bellflower plant?
+Make sure to get the clustered variety and not the regular Bellflower.
 The regular kind is more weed than flower and can easily take over your flower bed in a few years.

 Related: 28 Perennials You’ll Regret Planting

-18. Coral Bells
+19. Coral Bells

-Coral bells can tolerate a bit of shade and make a stunning filler.
+Coral Bells can tolerate a bit of shade and make a stunning filler.

 Gardening Newbie?
-Here’s how to create a beautiful cut flower garden with ease–no fancy skills required!
+Here’s how to create a beautiful cut flower garden with ease.
+No fancy skills required!

-Be careful of what you purchase in zone 2 or zone 3!
-Often the hydrangeas in the big box store will not be hardy enough for these climates.
+Be careful of what you purchase in Zone 2 or Zone 3!
+Often the Hydrangeas in the big box store will not be hardy enough for these climates.
 Check on the tag that the plant is hardy to at least -30 degrees celsius.

 24. Lady’s Mantle

 They don’t only have to be yellow either!
 You can find many lovely shades of pinks and reds too.
 Check for Black-Eyed Susans in ditches along the road.

-32. Brown Eyed Susan
+33. Black Eyed Susan

-See coneflower above.
+See Coneflower above.

-33. Chinese Lantern
+34. Chinese Lantern

 You know it’s fall when the pots of mums appear at the big box stores.